JDM: Japanese Drift Master – What We Know So Far

 Release Date & Recent Updates

-Before the full game is released, you can enjoy the free Prologue titled ‘JDM: Rise of the Scorpion’.
-This early release is a smaller version of the full game, which will help the developers understand what needs to be refined before the final release through community feedback.
+This early release was a smaller version of the full game, which helped the developers understand what needed to be refined before the final release through community feedback.

 The development team actually listens to what the fans say, too.
-Previously, the playable demo had over 750,000 downloads, and the developers rolled out five updates along the way.
+The playable demo had over 750,000 downloads, and the developers rolled out five updates along the way.

 After the demo ended, the team analyzed 2,000 feedback surveys, with plenty of honest, useful feedback being delivered.
-This likely delayed the Prologue release as they scrambled to improve several aspects before release.
-It’s a refreshing approach where we’re used to seeing games rolled out requiring endless fixing these days! reel
+It’s a refreshing approach where we’re used to seeing games rolled out requiring endless fixing these days!

-While players praised the in-game sounds, realistic tire and tarmac physics, and extensive customization options of the demo, some noted the need for optimization for lower-spec PCs, a concern the developers are currently addressing.
+While players praised the demo’s in-game sounds, realistic tire and tarmac physics, and extensive customization options, some noted the need for optimization for lower-spec PCs, a concern the developers are currently addressing.

 How Is JDM Different From Other Drifting Games?

-With manga-style panels, the story follows Hatori’s journey from a rebellious high schooler to a skilled street racer (hashiriya), introducing a cast of his friends, rivals, and love interests who bring depth to the Japanese drifting scene.
+Hatori is a rebellious high schooler turned skilled street racer (hashiriya).
+His story introduces his friends, rivals, and love interests from the Japanese drifting scene.

 Check out this article to see how they went about the game’s manga approach.